Bandar bin Faisal Al Saud: Career and activities

-Following graduation Prince Bandar joined royal air force and began to work as a fighter pilot in the lightning squad.
+Following graduation, Prince Bandar joined the royal air force and began to work as a fighter pilot in the lightning squad.
 Then he became a lieutenant colonel.
 He worked at the intelligence unit of the force and also served as the head of the negotiation teams of the force.
-Later he was promoted to the rank of lieutenant general.
-In 2007 he retired from the air force after serving forty years.
+Later, he was promoted to the rank of lieutenant general.
+In 2007, he retired from the air force after serving forty years.
 Then he worked as a senior military advisor at the Ministry of Defense and Aviation.

-While serving in the air force Prince Bandar also involved in business.
+While serving in the air force, Prince Bandar was also involved in business.
 In the mid-1980s he founded the Saudi Group, a joint venture with his wife Basma bint Majid and his nephew Prince Saud bin Abdullah.

 He was one of the early members of the Saudi National Commission for Wildlife.
-In 2007 Prince Bandar initiated a project to protect the indigenous wildlife in Saudi Arabia.
+In 2007, Prince Bandar initiated a project to protect the indigenous wildlife in Saudi Arabia.

-Personal life and death
+Personal life

 Prince Bandar married his cousin Basma bint Majid, a daughter of Prince Majid bin Abdulaziz.
 He had two children, Prince Sultan and Princess Hanah.

+Death

 Bandar bin Faisal died in November 2015.
 He was buried in Riyadh following the afternoon prayer at the Imam Turki bin Abdullah Mosque.